 “Free treacle tart for the rest of your life,” said Russell.

 “Maybe You-Know-Who made a deal with the Devil,” suggested Mandy, “he can be immortal and powerful in exchange for having the ugliest face on the planet.
 He doesn’t even have a nose, Russ, so he wouldn’t be able to smell treacle tart.”

 At that moment our Quidditch captain Roger Simms came racing into the Hall, followed by three of the other team members, all dressed in their Quidditch robes, but Stephan Flint was missing.
 Simms scanned the table, and then asked someone, “Where’s Bulstrode?
 Flint is in the hospital wing, he just broke his arm!
 We need a replacement!”

 “Edgar?” the person replied.
 “Oh, he’s in the hospital wing too, you probably didn’t even recognize him.
-He somehow turned himself into a toad about a week ago and no one knows how.
-Even Madam Pomfrey has never seen anything like—”
+He somehow turned himself into a toad a few days ago and no one knows how.
+Even Madame Pomfrey has never seen anything like—”

 “WHAT?” roared Simms.
 “We are short a Beater, and it’s ten minutes before the game!
 Do you know how to play Quidditch?”

 Simms’ friend just stared at him, open-mouthed.
 I suddenly thought of something that could help.
 Simms would hate it, but it was the best he could hope for in the situation.